Brainvibe/ms4_pcstore/README.md

 ### Acknowledgements

-I received inspiration for this project, and based the code, from Code Institute's Full Stack Frameworks
+Received inspiration for this project and based the code, from Code Institute's Full Stack Frameworks

-As always, I want to thank my mentor [Victor Miclovich](https://github.com/miclovich) for his great knowledge and experience with valuable feedback in our mentoring sessions.
+Want to thank all Code Institute staff, students and Mentors that helped me along the way in this long journey, it was definitely a great adventure.

 ## Disclaimer